LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 <b id="f12">12</b> For the JAX-RS 2.0 Client API, you would call the ClientBuilder.keystore() method. [↩](#a12)

-FHIR® is the registered trademark of HL7 and is used with the permission of HL7.

 [a]:https://www.ibm.com/support/knowledgecenter/en/SSD28V_9.0.0/com.ibm.websphere.wlp.core.doc/ae/cwlp_pwd_encrypt.html

+FHIR&reg; is the registered trademark of HL7 and is used with the permission of HL7.